 - Advocacy - We are becoming advocates for services that are needed but not yet available, or, if available, are not sufficiently accessible.

 - Resource Exchange - We are developing a community resource exchange to share information with each other about high quality, reliable, reasonable services in the neighborhood.
 This information is available to members only.

 All members are encouraged to participate in activities and, hopefully, lead and organize activities as well.
 We encourage informal helping activities whenever possible and appropriate.

 Our current membership fee is $30 for an individual, $50 for a household.
 No one will be turned away due to an inability to pay.
 Contact the Membership Director if you have questions.

 In response to member interest, we are now planning a formal system of volunteer members helping other members.
 In about March, 2018 the organization will expand to include a wider array of services, similar to many of the other villages around the country.
 We will be offering a limited number of services that we feel will be helpful to our members, similar to many of the other villages around the country.

-These services will include: escorting members to medical appointments or GNPS events, performing errands and incidental household tasks, making friendly visits and daily check-in calls, providing temporary plant and pet care, and offering basic tech support.
+These services will include: escorting members to medical appointments or GNPS events, performing errands and incidental household tasks, making friendly visits and calls, providing temporary plant and pet care, and offering basic tech support.